 At CPCAP Occupational Therapy enables children with cerebral palsy to participate in activities of daily living that are meaningful for them.
 Occupational Therapy can provide children with positive, fun activities to enhance their cognitive, physical, and fine motor skills and increase their self-esteem and sense of accomplishment.
-An Occupational Therapist too has to look into the needs of using orthosis, seating equipment and wheelchairs according to individual requirements.
+An Occupational Therapist too has to look into the needs of using orthosis, seating equipment, and wheelchairs according to individual requirements.
 Children with cerebral palsy also have Sensory Integration dysfunction.
-Sensory Integration is the ability to organize and process sensory information from our body as well as from the environment, to perform goal oriented behavior.
+Sensory Integration is the ability to organize and process sensory information from our body as well as from the environment, to perform goal-oriented behavior.
 Children with cerebral palsy may experience decreased sensation or a limited understanding of how the brain interprets what it sees.

-To improve the services provided, Sensory Integration unit was set up to provide sensory-perceptual-motor (SPM) training for children with cerebral palsy who have sensory integration dysfunction.
-This sensory-perceptual-motor training teach the children to process the sensory inputs and produce organized behavior which will improve their daily functional abilities.
+To improve the services provided, the Sensory Integration unit was set up to provide sensory-perceptual-motor (SPM) training for children with cerebral palsy who have sensory integration dysfunction.
+This sensory-perceptual-motor training teaches the children to process the sensory inputs and produce organized behavior which will improve their daily functional abilities.

 WHAT IS SENSORY INTEGRATION?

 Sensory integration is about how our brain receives and processes sensory information so that we can do the things we need to do in our everyday lives.
-Jean Ayres defined sensory integration as: “The neurological process that organises sensation from one’s own body and from the environment and makes it possible to use the body effectively with the environment” (1972)
+Jean Ayres defined sensory integration as: “The neurological process that organizes sensation from one’s own body and from the environment and makes it possible to use the body effectively with the environment” (1972)

 THE 8 SENSES

 In sensory integration, we are interested in all 8 senses.
 You can probably immediately think of 5 only – seeing, hearing, tasting, smelling, and the sense of touch.
 The other three are proprioception, vestibular, and interoception, these are defined below.